 Serve up your cupcakes at a party in style by creating a sprinkles cupcake stand!
-This is a fun project for those that love to go all out when it comes to throwing a party.
-I used multi colored sprinkles but think of other elements that can be embedded in a cake stand to match the theme of any party you are hosting!
+This cupcake stand DIY is one of my favorite epoxy projects.
+It’s a fun project for those who love to go all out when throwing a party.
+I used multi-colored sprinkles but thought of other elements that can be embedded in a cake stand to match the theme of any party you are hosting.

 • Resin Obsession Super Clear Resin

 • Mixing Cups